BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ##### `- (void) delayInitToCheckForSearchAds`

-Check for Apple Search Ads before Branch initialization.
+Call this method to enable checking for Apple Search Ads before Branch initialization.
+This method must be called before you initialize your Branch session.

 Note that this will add about 1 second from call to initSession to callback due to Apple's latency.

 ###### Objective-C
 ```objc